scylladb/scylla-manager/docs/source/add-a-cluster.rst

    Where:

    * ``--host`` is hostname or IP of one of the cluster nodes.
 You can use an IPv6 or an IPv4 address.
    * ``--name`` is an alias you can give to your cluster.
 Using an alias means you do not need to use the ID of the cluster in all other operations.
+This name must be used when connecting the managed cluster to Scylla Monitor, but does not have to be the same name you used in scylla.yaml.
-   * ``--auth-token`` is the authentication `token <../install-agent/#generate-an-authentication-token>`_ you identified in ``/etc/scylla-manager-agent/scylla-manager-agent.yaml``
+   * ``--auth-token`` is the authentication `token <../scylla-manager-agent-installation/#generate-an-authentication-token>`_ you identified in ``/etc/scylla-manager-agent/scylla-manager-agent.yaml``
    * ``--without-repair`` - when cluster is added, Manager schedules repair to repeat every 7 days.
 To create a cluster without a scheduled repair, use this flag.
    * ``--username`` and ``--password`` - optionally you can provide CQL credentials to the cluster.
      For security reasons the user should NOT have access to your data.
-     This enables `CQL query based health check <../health-check/#cql-query-health-check>`_ compared to `credentials agnostic health check <../health-check/#credentials-agnostic-health-check>`_ if you do not specify the credentials.
+     This enables `CQL query based health check <../cluster-health-check/#cql-query-health-check>`_ compared to `credentials agnostic health check <../cluster-health-check/#credentials-agnostic-health-check>`_ if you do not specify the credentials.
      This also enables CQL schema backup, which isn't performed if credentials aren't provided.

    Example (IPv4):